Jezdovice

 Jezdovice (/cs/) is a municipality and village in Jihlava District in the Vysočina Region of the Czech Republic.
 It has about 300 inhabitants.

 Geography

 Jezdovice is located about 11 km southwest of Jihlava.
 It lies in the Křižanov Highlands.
 The highest point is at 640 m above sea level.
-The village is situated on the banks of the stream Třešťský potok and on the shore of Jezdovický pond.
+The village is situated on the banks of the stream Třešťský potok and on the shore of the fishpond Jezdovický rybník.
 The territory is rich in small fishponds.

 History

 The first written mention of Jezdovice is from 1358.
 Historically, the village is connected with silver mining.

 Transport

 Jezdovice is located on the railway line Havlíčkův Brod–Slavonice.

 Sights

-There are two stone bridges from the 19th century in Jezdovice that are technical monuments.
-The first one is a three-span bridge, 14 m long and 5 m wide, which is one of oldest bridges in Moravia.
-The second one is a single-span bridge, 8 m long and 4.5 m wide.
+In Jezdovice are two stone bridges from the 19th century that are technical monuments.
+The first one is a three-span bridge, which is 14 m long and 5 m wide and is among the oldest bridges in Moravia.
+The second one is a single-span bridge, which is 8 m long and 4.5 m wide.

 The Chapel of Saint Martin dates from 1870.